 Plaintiffs contend that several other provisions of the judgment and remedial order, in addition to ICC, also remain unsatisfied, including sections relating to assessments (Section I(B)) and home-based services (Section I(D)).
-The manifest and easily quantified failure to comply with the "reasonable promptness" requirement of Section I(C), however, makes denial of Defendants' motion to terminate oversight inevitable and discussion of these other issues for the time being unnecessary.5 same proportion, or an even greater proportion, of children needing ICC services.
+The manifest and easily quantified failure to comply with the "reasonable promptness" requirement of Section I(C), however, makes denial of Defendants' 49 motion to terminate oversight inevitable and discussion of these other issues for the time being unnecessary.